An adult and teen were arrested and charged by Wednesday for their roles in an assault with a hammer at a borough residence.

 Kopec was taken to the Ocean County Jail in Toms River after Lakehurst Municipal Court Judge Damian Murray set his bail at $25,000.

-Kopec has had encounters with law enforcement before.
-He was charged in January with four counts of theft and one count of criminal mischief for stealing items from cars between Oct.
+Kopec has had encounters with law enforcement before. with four counts of theft and one count of criminal mischief for stealing items from cars between Oct.
 30, 2011, and Jan.
 12, 2012, police alleged.
-In March, he was charged after allegedly soliciting an adult to purchase alcohol.
+In March, after allegedly soliciting an adult to purchase alcohol.